Cannes auction of space trip with DiCaprio raises 1.2 million euros for charity

 The auction brochure for the star-studded gala held at the five-star Hotel du Cap-Eden-Roc in Antibes, France, near Cannes, said DiCaprio and the winning bidder would be among the first 1,000 people to leave the planet.

-The winner, Vasily Klyukin, 37, a Russian living in Monaco, said he had always wanted to go into space.
+The winning bidder, Vasily Klyukin, 37, a Russian living in Monaco, said he had always wanted to go into space.

 “I want to be a bit daring,” Klyukin, who works in real estate, told Reuters.
 “I will have to give up smoking now for sure!”